JoshuaOlubori/Covid19-in-Nigeria/README.md

 ![code](https://github.com/JoshuaOlubori/UK-Road-Accident-Casualties/blob/ddb49a64610e84d36ded41d2096050e7a2f3c183/report.png)

-Code segment
 <a name="requirement"/>

-### Overview
+# Overview

-he year 2020 will go down in history as one drastically shaped by a virus that, as of late October, had infected more than 40 million people worldwide.
-Apt assessments have compared what’s happening now to the devastations of the 1918 flu pandemic.
-But what’s different today is how technology has allowed us to see, almost in real time, where the virus is spreading, how it’s mutating, and what effect it’s having on economies across the world.
+The year 2020 will be remembered for the global impact of a virus that had infected over 40 million people by late October.
+While drawing comparisons to the 1918 flu pandemic, one notable difference is the role of technology in providing real-time insights into the spread, mutations, and economic effects of the virus.

-This detailed view of COVID-19 is made possible thanks, in part, to a new generation of huge datasets—hundreds of genomes, millions of tweets—along with advances in computing power and the analytical methods to study them.
-(Credits Katherine Unger Baillie et al., 2020)
+This enhanced understanding of COVID-19 is made possible by vast amounts of data, including hundreds of genomes and millions of tweets, coupled with advancements in computing power and analytical methods.
+(Credits Katherine Unger Baillie et al., 2020)[^1]

-The Nigeria Centre for Disease Control (NCDC) through the National Emergency Operations Centre (EOC) has continued to lead the national public health response in Nigeria with oversight of the Presidential Task Force on COVID-19 (PTF-COVID-19).
-The NCDC is also working closely with all states of the Federation to support their response activities to the pandemic.(NCDC coronavirus COVID-19 advisory, 2022)
+The Nigeria Centre for Disease Control (NCDC) and the National Emergency Operations Centre (EOC) have been at the forefront of Nigeria's public health response, working in coordination with the Presidential Task Force on COVID-19 (PTF-COVID-19).
+The NCDC also collaborates closely with all states of the Federation to support their pandemic response efforts.
+(NCDC coronavirus COVID-19 advisory, 2022)[^2]

-In light of this, data collection and analysis is necessary to inform the appropriate response, planning and allocation of resources.
+Given these circumstances, data collection and analysis are vital for informing appropriate responses, planning, and resource allocation.

-This is an interactive dashboard on the COVID-19 pandemic in Nigeria, reflecting information emerging on the disease and its impact on the Nigerian population.
+This interactive dashboard provides information on the COVID-19 pandemic in Nigeria, offering insights into the disease and its impact on the Nigerian population.This is an interactive dashboard on the COVID-19 pandemic in Nigeria, reflecting information emerging on the disease and its impact on the Nigerian population.

 <!-- -->